ViLoh99/transformer-semeval25/README.md

 subtaskA_regression: trying out logistic regression and similar methods for ranking and judging idiomatic / literal

-subtaskA_BERT_embeddings: computes sentence and compound embeddings of all sentence-like columns
+subtaskA_BERT_embeddings: computes sentence and compound embeddings of all sentence-like columns.
+Embeddings are saved in pkl file

+subtaskA_predictions_from_BERT : computes binary idomatic/literal classification predictions and ranking predictions on BERT embeddings.
+Needs a pkl file generated with notebook subtaskA_BERT_embeddings.
+Generates a pkl file binary_pred with binary classification predictions

+subtaskA_1_experiments: Adaption of subtaskA_1 that uses SBERT to generate ranking predictions.
+Needs pkl file generated in subtaskA_predictions_from_BERT

 subtaskA_combine_BERT_SBERT : uses predictions from subtaskA_BERT_embeddings for literal / idiomatic & SBERT for ranking